 ‘b0’- Intercept is the value at which our regression line crosses the ‘y’ axis

-‘b1’ - Slope coefficient, this tell us the amount of change in y that can be expected to result from a unit increase in x
+‘b1’ - Slope coefficient tells us the amount of change in y that can be expected to result from a unit increase in x

-R2 - R squared or coefficient of correlation, this shows how close the data is to the fitted regression line
+R2 - R squared or the coefficient of correlation shows how close the data is to the fitted regression line

 If you look at the regression graph above, you will see a regression equation, which is

 b1 = -4.6129

 b0 + ei = 1297.7

 Do notice that the slope coefficient or b1 is negative, this means that the two variables (steel price and sale of car) are negatively correlated, meaning when the price of steel rises the sale of car drops.

 R2 of the equation is 0.92 which is good, we want this value to be as close to 1 as possible for better predictions.

 So now coming to the awesome part, take any change in the price of Steel, for example, the price of steel is say 168 and we want to calculate the predicted rise in the sale of cars.
 Here’s how you do it.